opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 ### The number of returned results

-In the preceding query, `k` is the number of neighbors the search of each graph returns.
-You must also include the `size` option, indicating the final number of results you want the query to return.
+In the preceding query, `k` represents the number of neighbors returned by the search of each graph.
+You must also include the `size` option, indicating the final number of results that you want the query to return.

 For NMSLIB and Faiss engines, `k` is the maximum number of documents returned for all segments of a shard.
 For the Lucene engine, `k` is the number of documents returned for a shard.
 The maximum value of `k` is 10,000.

 For any engine, each shard returns `size` results to the coordinator node.
-Thus, the total number of results the coordinator node receives is `size * number of shards`.
+Thus, the total number of results that the coordinator node receives is `size * number of shards`.
 After the coordinator node consolidates the results received from all nodes, the query returns the top `size` results.

 The following table provides examples of the number of results returned by various engines in several scenarios.
-For these examples, assume that the number of documents in the segments and shards is sufficient to return the number of results specified in the table.
+For these examples, assume that the number of documents contained in the segments and shards is sufficient to return the number of results specified in the table.

 `size` 	| `k` | Number of primary shards | 	Number of segments per shard | Number of returned results, Faiss/NMSLIB | Number of returned results, Lucene
 10 |	1 |	1 |	4 |	4 | 1
 10 | 10 |	1 |	4 |	10 | 10
 10 |	1 |	2 |	4 |	8 | 2

-Faiss/NMSLIB return the number of results different from Lucene only when `k` is smaller than `size`.
+The number of results returned by Faiss/NMSLIB differs from the number of results returned by Lucene only when `k` is smaller than `size`.
 If `k` and `size` are equal, all engines return the same number of results.

-Starting with OpenSearch 2.14, you can use `k`, `min_score`, or `max_distance` for [radial search]({{site.url}}{{site.baseurl}}/search-plugins/knn/radial-search-knn/).
+Starting in OpenSearch 2.14, you can use `k`, `min_score`, or `max_distance` for [radial search]({{site.url}}{{site.baseurl}}/search-plugins/knn/radial-search-knn/).

 ### Building a k-NN index from a model